davips/packagit/README.md

 VERSION = "0.2101.0"  # major.YYMM.minor
 ```

-Copy the workflow file (release.yml) to .github/workflows of your rpoject repository.
+Copy the workflow file (release.yml) to .github/workflows of your project repository.

 Run at the shell prompt